AUGMXNT/llm-tracker.info-vault/logbook/Qwen Fine Tune.md

 ```
 * https://github.com/hiyouga/LLaMA-Factory/issues/601

+Our dataset, [ultra-orca-boros-en-ja-v1](https://huggingface.co/datasets/augmxnt/ultra-orca-boros-en-ja-v1) is a sharegpt-formatted parquet file (but with system prompts) and this fork is built to handle it.

+Once we make the modeling fixes, the current code should work OOTB.
+You may have to lower max_tokens, max_length, and the gradient and batch sizes to get it to fit in 24GB of RAM (also add a memory limit), even if you are using DeepSpeed-ZeRO3 (using Axolotl's [zero3_bf16.json](https://github.com/OpenAccess-AI-Collective/axolotl/blob/main/deepspeed/zero3_bf16.json) seems to work).

+However, I noticed that when training, loss almost immediately goes to 0, so... so you might need to check on that...
 ## LLaMA-Factory

 This time, we'll try a QLoRA w/ https://github.com/hiyouga/LLaMA-Factory that has just integrated https://github.com/unslothai/unsloth support for improved performance.